potmat/homebridge-google-nest-sdm/README.md

         "projectId": "...",
         "refreshToken": "...",
         "subscriptionId": "...",
+        "gcpProjectId": "<optional>",
         "vEncoder": "<optional>"
     }

-You can also use the plugin config UI to enter these values.
+I recommend you use the plugin config UI to enter these values.

+# Where do the config values come from?

+Follow the getting started guide here: https://developers.google.com/nest/device-access/get-started

+**clientId** and **clientSecret** come from this step: https://developers.google.com/nest/device-access/get-started#set_up_google_cloud_platform

+**projectId** comes from this step: https://developers.google.com/nest/device-access/get-started#create_a_device_access_project

+**refreshToken** comes from this step: https://developers.google.com/nest/device-access/authorize#get_an_access_token

+**subscriptionID** comes from this step: https://developers.google.com/nest/device-access/subscribe-to-events#create_a_pull_subscription

+**gcpProjectId** is optional.
+It is the ID of the Google Cloud Platform project you created when getting the **clientId** and **clientSecret**.
+If you are having trouble subsribing to events try populating this fiels.

-vEncoder is the encoder the plugin will use for camera streams.
+**vEncoder** is optional.
+Id is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
 On other platforms you are free to use the encoder of your choice.
 If you don't know what this means you can probably ignore it.

-# Where do the config values come from?

-Follow the getting started guide here: https://developers.google.com/nest/device-access/get-started

 ONE IMPORTANT DIFFERENCE!